Jennifer Russell (physician)

-Jennifer Wylie-Russell ONB is a Canadian physician and the current Chief Medical Officer of Health for the province of New Brunswick, Canada.
-Her handling of the COVID-19 pandemic in New Brunswick brought her widespread visibility.
+Jennifer Wylie-Russell ONB is a Canadian physician who was Chief Medical Officer of Health from 2015 to 2023 for the province of New Brunswick, Canada.
+Her handling of the COVID-19 pandemic in New Brunswick brought her widespread visibility in Canada.

 Early life

 Russell enrolled in a Bachelor of Arts with major in Music at Dalhousie University in Nova Scotia.
-She studied Science at the University of New Brunswick, Medicine at Memorial University of Newfoundland and was a resident in family medicine at Dalhousie University.
+She graduated from Science at the University of New Brunswick in 1997, Medicine at Memorial University of Newfoundland and completed her residency in family medicine at Dalhousie University in 2001.

 Russell joined the Canadian Armed Forces (CAF) while studying medicine, through the CAF's Medical Officer Training Program.

 Career

 For half of Russell's ten years in the CAF, she served as Base Surgeon at Ottawa's National Defense Medical Clinic.
 She got involved in preventive medicine and immunization.
 Her years in the Forces also led her to Canadian Forces Base Gagetown and she was briefly deployed to Dubai in support to Canada's mission to Afghanistan in 2006.

 Upon leaving the military, she worked briefly for Veterans Affairs Canada, then in family medicine and mental health at Fredericton, including six years at the Victoria Health Centre's methadone clinic.

 Russell joined New Brunswick's public health department in August 2014 as Deputy Chief Medical Officer of Health.
 She was appointed Chief Medical Officer of Health in November 2015.
+She resigned in October 2023 effective December 8, 2023.

 Russell was made a Member of the Order of New Brunswick in 2021.

 COVID-19 Pandemic

 Russell became a familiar public figure to New Brunswickers during the COVID-19 pandemic, as she took part in daily televised briefings, explaining the extent of the epidemic and the measures put forward by the government to fight it.

-In addition to informations about the pandemic, Russell frequently suggests to viewers ways to improve their well-being and mental health while in confinement.
-She asked people to set aside dearly-held traditions such as Easter family gatherings and maintain discipline to limit the spread of the virus, even though new Brunswick is doing better than adjacent jurisdictions.
+In addition to information about the pandemic, Russell frequently suggested to viewers ways to improve their well-being and mental health while in confinement.
+She asked people to set aside dearly-held traditions such as Easter family gatherings and maintain discipline to limit the spread of the virus, even though new Brunswick was doing better than adjacent jurisdictions.
 She led or participated in various initiatives to inform New Brunswickers, including a video in which she explains the concept of social distancing to children.

 Russell makes good use of her proficiency in French, responding to questions in that language to convey information to the province's Acadian population.